42082 E Model – Offroad Truck With Manipulator Crane

 An alternate model of the #42082 Lego Technic set, featured 4×4 drivetrain with fake engine, steering, lockable leaf suspensions, motorised outriggers, manipulator crane and two ways tipper, with openable elements and building instructions.

-Next group of functions is the motorised one.
-All motorised functions are powered by only one motor put inside the chassis in the middle of rear assembly and distribute the power to 3 gearboxes to motorise each functions.
+Moving to the remote-controlled Power Functions, they are driven by a single motor, which distributes power to three gearboxes associated with different functions.
+The motor can drive the manipulator crane, outriggers, and tipper depending on the gear selection by linear actuators.
 The first group is located at the right and operates the manipulator crane with two linear actuators and a turntable.
 The second group of gearbox is located on the left and operates the outriggers and the tipper, both with mini linear actuator.
 The manipulator crane is an inspired and modified smaller version of the 8258 set, with manual extendable boom with fixed hook.

-The tipper is an interesting part, it was the first time I designed a two-sides tipper with articulated dropside.
-I used for that a simply system with a centered actuator which raises the tipper with rollers, and movable locks for the pivot points of the tipper.
+The tipper is an interesting feature, and was the first time I designed a double-sided tipper with an articulated dropside.
+For tipping, a center actuator raises the tipper with rollers, and movable locks set the pivot points of the tipper.
+These locks allow the tipper to tip to the side or to the back.
 Therefore, either the tipper is dumped at the rear by unlock the side lock and lock the rear one, and dump at the side by locking the side lock and unclock the rear one.

 Pictures and Video